Learn about the most popular and frequently asked interview questions for business analysts!

 "I have experience in using various advanced techniques to extract and manipulate data apart from writing general queries.
 I am well versed with SQL conditional operators, self joins, aggregate functions, cross joins, and other similar techniques that allow me to gather deeper insights that excel in my responsibilities."

-3. Define the role of business analyst in an organisation?
+3. Define the role of business analyst in an organization?

 It is one of the fundamental BA interview questions that you can expect.
 Answer this question by clearly explaining what the role of a BA entails.